Presented by Brandy Maben, Camp Director

 As you come off the blocks, pull your chin and chest forward.
 Thrust your chin forward (but not upward).
 Your chin and shoulders will move past your arms and elbows.
 Notice that the position of the hands and elbows in the picture below.
 Also notice that the chin is forward, but the swimmers’ backs are at or below horizontal.

-Improve your starts this summer at our Nike Swim Camp at the University of Arizona.
-Two overnight sessions are being offered back-to-back June 3-7 and June 10-14.
-Come join the fun in Tucson, Arizona and get better this summer!
+Improve your starts this summer at our Arizona Swim Camp at Northern Arizona University.
+One overnight sessions is being offered back-to-back June 2-6.
+Come join the fun in Flagstaff, Arizona and get better this summer!